This post may contain affiliate links. Please read my disclosure.

 - In a small measuring cup, mix together the buttermilk and vanilla.
 Mix into the flour mixture until JUST incorporated.
 DO NOT over mix, this will make the scones too dense.

 - Put a small amount of flour onto a clean surface and knead the dough briefly.
-Shape the dough into a circle that is about 1 ½ inches thick.
-Cut the circle in half and then each half into 4-5 wedges (depending on how big you want your scones).
+Shape the dough into a circle that is about 1 inch thick.
+Cut the circle in half and then each half into 4 wedges.
+(8 total)

 - Put the wedges on a baking sheet covered with parchment paper.
 Brush the tops with a little bit of milk and then lightly sprinkle with sugar.